A GSSAPI authentication handler for python-requests

 The entire requests.api should be supported.

-Client authentication failures will be communicated to the caller by returning the 401 response.
+Client authentication failures will be communicated to the caller by returning a 401 response.
+A 401 response may also be the result of expired credentials (including the TGT).

-By default, HTTPSPNEGOAuth will require mutual authentication from the server, and if a server emits a non-error response which cannot be authenticated, a requests_gssapi.errors.MutualAuthenticationError will be raised.
+This was historically the default, but no longer is.
+If requested, HTTPSPNEGOAuth will require mutual authentication from the server, and if a server emits a non-error response which cannot be authenticated, a requests_gssapi.errors.MutualAuthenticationError will be raised.
+(See above for what this means.)
 If a server emits an error which cannot be authenticated, it will be returned to the user but with its contents and headers stripped.
 If the response content is more important than the need for mutual auth on errors, (eg, for certain WinRM calls) the stripping behavior can be suppressed by setting sanitize_mutual_error_response=False:

 >>> import requests >>> from requests_gssapi import HTTPSPNEGOAuth, REQUIRED >>> gssapi_auth = HTTPSPNEGOAuth(mutual_authentication=REQUIRED, sanitize_mutual_error_response=False) >>> r = requests.get("https://windows.example.org/wsman", auth=gssapi_auth) ...